csoeller/soellerlab-py3-git/content/pages/research.md

 ### Biophysics of Nanoscale Signalling Systems

 We have a long standing interest in local calcium signalling in cardiac muscle.
 The term _local_ refers to the fact that the critical signalling distances are often in the 10 nm range.
-Of particular interest is the cardiac ryanodine recptor (RyR) that is typically forming clusters within specialised structures, tight membrane spaces referred to as _junctions_.
+Of particular interest is the cardiac ryanodine receptor (RyR) that is typically forming clusters within specialised structures, tight membrane spaces referred to as _junctions_.
 The RyR is a truly gigantic protein, a homo-tetramer of a 500 kD subunit and approximately 30 nm in size.
 A lot of our recent work has been concentrating on how to monitor the nanoscale arrangement of RyRs and associated proteins in cardiac myocytes.

 ### Advanced Fluorescence Imaging